Ralph Gorrill was one of those astute types, he could see a problem and know the answer would be found at the tip of his drafting pencil.

 Joining other neighbors, many whom operate along the same Midway trail that Ralph once helped design, the Gorrills and this coalition of farmers, environmental groups, and other agencies dove head first into a massive restoration project known as the Butte Creek Fish Restoration Project.

-Today, 10,000 fish make their way through each spring spawning season.
+Today, up to 10,000 fish make their way through each spring spawning season.